shsa5563/shsa5563ese/project_1/README.md

 ifeq ($(objdump),true) 								--check if the user wants to dump the compiled code OBJDUMP=objdump -d object/$@ 							--if so then dump the files usin the shown command endif

+ifeq ($(CSWITCH), ON)								--check if the compile time switch is yes or no.
+DFLAG=-DProject_1=1								--put the value in the DFLAG to use it during Build/Build-all endif

 .PHONY: build-lib								--to build the liraries of the memory.c and data.c